 Serving Suggestions

-Leftovers can be stored in an airtight container in the fridge for up to 3 days.
+Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.

 To reheat, cook it at 50% power in the microwave until warm.
-You can also reheat it in the Crock Pot on low for 30 minutes, or in a sauce pan on the stovetop over medium heat.
+You can also reheat it in the Crock Pot on low for 30 minutes or in a saucepan on the stovetop over medium heat.

 This meal holds up really well in the freezer, so it’s perfect for making quick and easy meals.
 Just thaw in the fridge overnight before reheating.
 However, the pasta may be a little bit mushy after being frozen and reheated.